Load Box CSV data to Google BigQuery with Google Cloud Storage recipe

 Choose Google Cloud Storage

-Select Upload object as your action.
+Select the Upload object action.

 Select the Upload object action